 Comparisons

-Note on comparisons: All technical comparisons in this document are based on publicly available documentation, specifications, and published benchmarks as of the date listed at the bottom.
-Software evolves - details may be outdated by the time you read this.
+Note on comparisons: All technical comparisons in this document describe architectural approaches and design trade-offs, not critiques of specific products.
+Software evolves.
+The focus is on helping you understand where Shurli fits.
 If you spot an inaccuracy, corrections are welcome via GitHub issues or pull requests.

 How does Shurli differ from centralized VPN tools?